aliya-thelioness/athena_argus_aibot/README.md

 4. Athena’s NLP routing detects whether the question concerns notices, notes, tasks, marks, attendance, timetable, profile, or calendar events.
 5. The backend retrieves only the minimum information required from that student’s Argus profile.
 6. If generative AI is enabled, the question and relevant context are sent securely to Claude.
 Otherwise, Athena answers through its local NLP rules.
-7. Claude is instructed to answer only from the supplied Argus information and to say when information is unavailable.
+7. Claude is instructed to answer only from the supplied Argus information and to say when information is unavailable or doesnt exist.
 8. The backend returns Athena’s answer to the Argus chat drawer or sends it through Meta to the student’s WhatsApp conversation.

 ```text